Hawthorne, New Jersey: Emergency services

 The Hawthorne Police Department is Led by its Chief James W. Knepper, who oversees two Captains, six Lieutenants, six Sergeants, 18 patrol and traffic officers and three detectives.
 The Police Headquarters is located at 445 Lafayette Avenue.
 The police department maintains several special units including K-9, motorcycle, quality of life, education and firearms.
 The department runs many community programs such as the Junior Police Academy, Citizen's Police Academy, ROAR Education, and a high school Criminal Justice program.

 The Hawthorne Volunteer Fire Department, established in 1916, is an all-volunteer department, which maintains five stations.
 HFD staffs three Engines (Engine 1, Engine 3, Engine 4), one Platform Aerial (Tower 2), and a Heavy Rescue (Rescue 5).
 HFD has one Department Chief and five Assistant Chiefs.
 The Fire Department Headquarters is located at 828 Lafayette Avenue.

 The Hawthorne Volunteer Ambulance Corps is an independent non-profit corporation dedicated to providing emergency medical services (EMS) to the Borough of Hawthorne and surrounding communities since 1932.
 HVAC maintains three full-size BLS units, one First Responder/Command Vehicle, and one chief's vehicle.
 The EMS Headquarters is located at 970 Goffle Road.

 The Passaic County S.P.C.A.
 Humane Police Department is a law enforcement agency that is specifically empowered to enforce animal cruelty laws throughout Passaic County.
 Operating since the 1890s, the Passaic County S.P.C.A. relocated to Hawthorne in October 2017.
 The PCSPCA Humane Police Department maintains two black and white patrol vehicles.
 PCSPCA Headquarters is located at 794 Lafayette Avenue.

 Federal, state and county representation

-Hawthorne is located in the 9th Congressional District and is part of New Jersey's 38th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Hawthorne had been in the 35th state legislative district.
+Hawthorne is located in the 9th Congressional District and is part of New Jersey's 40th state legislative district.

-Passaic County is governed by Board of County Commissioners, comprised of seven members who are elected at-large to staggered three-year terms office on a partisan basis, with two or three seats coming up for election each year as part of the November general election in a three-year cycle.
-At a reorganization meeting held in January, the board selects a Director and deputy director from among its members to serve for a one-year term.